-- How the project supports the topic area objectives and target specifications and metrics; and - The potential impact of the project on advancing the state-of-the-art. - The potential for broad industry adoption of the proposed technology.
+- How the project supports the topic area objectives and target specifications and metrics; and - The potential impact of the project on advancing the state-of-the-art.

-Criterion 2: Project Research Plan (25%)
+Criterion 2: Project Research and Market Transformation Plan (25%)

-Research Approach, Workplan and SOPO
+This criterion involves consideration of the following factors: Research Approach, Workplan and SOPO

-- Degree to which the approach and critical path have been clearly described and thoughtfully considered; and - Degree to which the task descriptions are clear, detailed, timely, and reasonable, resulting in a high likelihood that the proposed Workplan and SOPO will succeed in meeting the project goals.
+Degree to which the approach and critical path have been clearly described and thoughtfully considered; and

+Degree to which the task descriptions are clear, detailed, timely, and reasonable, resulting in a high likelihood that the proposed Workplan and SOPO will succeed in meeting the project goals.